 "As teachers, I believe we must be devoted to our students to ensure we are doing all we can to better the learning of our students.
 I also strongly believe that teachers can positively influence our students to improve their moral and ethical character in the classroom.
 The Noyce teaching internship was an experience where I first learned to never give up on my students.
 It can be easy to become frustrated with our students, but this experience taught me that patience with our students can lead to breakthroughs and make a difference in our student's lives.
 The online classes I took through the Noyce program allowed me to work through tough situations and enrich my understanding of working with diverse classrooms."

-Jackson is earning his teaching certificate in secondary mathematics.
-Jackson's participation in the Noyce program made him eligible for the STEM Teacher and Researcher (STAR) Program.
+Jackson earned his teaching certificate in secondary mathematics.
+He is now teaching Accelerated Geometry and Mathematical Experiments with Computer Science at Champaign Central High School.
+Jackson's participation in the Noyce program made him eligible for the STEM Teacher and Researcher (STAR) Program, which he has participated in for two summers.
 Through the STAR program, Jackson worked for a summer at the SLAC National Accelerator Laboratory in Menlo Park, California where he conducted on research using x-ray absorption spectroscopy to probe bulk properties of nano-diamond at Stanford's Synchrotron Radiation Lightsource.
+He also worked at the Pacific Northwest National Laboratory in which he contributed Python demonstrations of hypergraph analytics for multiple uses, such as biometrics data, terrorism incident reports, and semantic graphs.
 Participants in the STAR program receive housing, a generous stipend, and travel support to/from the research site, in addition to meeting wonderful people and living an experience of a lifetime.

 "As a future educator, it will be my indefinite effort to empower the minds of our youth to think boldly, critically, and analytically about the natural world we inhabit through the lens of mathematics.
 My research experience during my third year as an undergraduate, under the direction of Dr. Lucian M. Ionescu, unveiled a vast, new realm of topics in mathematical physics I will explore for years to come.
 I did not quite realize how much of a journey I would embark on, and how much the process would change who I am.
 The pursuit for truths about the world we live in is not one done with brevity; it is one that takes time, a great deal of patience, and hard work.
 And hopefully, I can help my future students find that same wisdom, whatever their goals may be."